 Can babies sleep with a dummy?

 It is fine for a child to continue to soothe off to sleep with their dummy until they are about 4 years old.
-After that, some dentists worry about wonky teeth although the evidence for this is a bit patchy.
-In any case, most children have ditched the dummy well before that and turned their attention to a teddy or cuddly blanket instead.
+Though most children have ditched the dummy well before that and turned their attention to a teddy or cuddly blanket instead.

 What are the pros and cons of using a dummy?